telemachus/split/README.md

-# string-split: string split functions for Lua
+# string-split

+## Synopsis

-Lua doesn't provide a `split` function.
-Such a function is nearly mandatory for working with text, and as a result [a lot of people have made their own][wiki].
+Lua doesn't provide a `split` function, though such a function is nearly mandatory for working with text.
+As a result [a lot of people have made their own][wiki].
+This library provides two split functions: a standard one and an iterator version.

 [wiki]: http://lua-users.org/wiki/SplitJoin

-USAGE:

-The module returns a table containing two `split` functions and four informational fields: `_VERSION`, `_AUTHOR`, `_URL` and `_LICENSE`.

-The basic split function is what you would expect and relatively straightforward to use:

-    local split = require 'split'.split
+## Usage

++ `split(string, delimiter) => { results }`

-The function takes two parameters: first, the string to split, and second, a literal or pattern delimiter to use to divide the given string.
-The function returns a table containing the substrings.
+  The delimiter can be a literal string or a Lua pattern.
+The function returns a table of items found by splitting the string up into pieces divided by the delimiter.

+  Extra delimiters anywhere in the string will result in empty strings being returned as part of the results table.

+  The function also provides two shortcuts for common situations.
+If the delimiter parameter is an empty string, the function returns a table containing every character in the original string as a separate item.
+If the delimiter parameter is `nil`, the function considers this equivalent to the Lua pattern `'%s+'` and splits the string on whitespace.

   Examples:

-    -- Split on a literal character
+    * Split on a literal character

             split('foo,bar,buzz', ',') -- returns {'foo', 'bar', 'buzz'}
+            split(',foo,bar,,buzz,', ',') -- returns {'', 'foo', 'bar', '', 'buzz', ''}

-    -- Split on a Lua pattern
+    * Split on a Lua pattern

             split('foo       bar		buzz', '%s+') -- returns {'foo', 'bar', 'buzz'}

-    -- A special case: split on the empty string returns each character.
+    * A special case: an empty string delimiter

+        A pattern of the empty string is special.
+It tells the function to return each character from the original string as an individual item.
+        Think of this as "explode the string".

-    -- That is, it explodes the string. split('foo', '') -- returns {'f', 'o', 'o'}
+            split('foo', '') -- returns {'f', 'o', 'o'}

-    -- Another special case: split on nil acts like splitting on '%s+'.
+    * Another special case: nil delimiter

+        Passing nothing or an explicit `nil` as the delimiter is a second special case. `split` treats this as equivalent to a pattern of `'$s+'` and splits on consecutive runs of whitespace.

-    -- The split below is equivalent to split('foo       bar	buzz', '%s+'). split('foo       bar	buzz') -- returns {'foo', 'bar', 'buzz'}
+            split('foo       bar	buzz') -- returns {'foo', 'bar', 'buzz'}

++ `spliterator(string, delimiter) => custom iterator`

-There is also an iterator version of the same split idea.
+  This is an iterator version of the same idea.
+Everything from above applies, except that the function returns a custom iterator to work through results rather than a table.

             local spliter = require 'split'.spliterator

             local str = 'foo,bar,bizz,buzz,'
             local count = 1
             for p in spliter(str, ',') do
               print(count .. '. [' .. p .. ']')
               count = count + 1
             end

+---

+(c) 2012-2015 Peter Aronoff.
+BSD 3-Clause license; see [LICENSE.md][li] for details.

+[li]: /LICENSE.md